-Use of the SVE functionality in the ARM Compiler toolchain requires a suitable valid license.
-Contact your ARM support representative for more information.
+Use of the SVE functionality in the Arm Compiler toolchain might require a suitable valid license.
+This requirement depends on whether you obtained Arm Compiler as a component of another Arm product.
+Contact your Arm support representative for more information.